 Contextual Factors in the Career Development of FGCS

 Studies indicate that families and parents play critical roles in high school students’ academic and career decisions.
 For example, family involvement and support contribute to the overall success in college, particularly first-generation students (Coffman, 2011; York-Anderson & Bowman, 1991).
 Moreover, previous studies found evidence that support from teachers and families can predict the academic and career-related outcomes for students from low-income families (Ali et al., 2005; Kenny et al., 2003).
-For example, in the study by Ali et al. (2005), researchers indicated that using the social cognitive career theory (SCCT) model shows evidence that peers and siblings support and predict academic and career self-efficacy beliefs in a sample of ninth graders from low socioeconomic backgrounds.

 Moreover, a body of studies indicates that students who perceived that they would receive support from their families had higher vocational/educational self-efficacy and outcome expectations (Kantamneni et al., 2018).
 Likewise, Kenny et al. (2003) found that urban high school students who perceive a higher level of family support have higher attitudes about their education and schools.
 In essence, the likelihood of prospective first-generation college students to possess knowledge related to college admissions processes, scholarship and financial aid procedures, and educational requirements is quite low (Vargas, 2004).
 To sum up, the research thus far indicates that the first generation experiences unique challenges and barriers that negatively impact their academic development.

-Hence, This type of study will help educators adjust their programs to help FGCS become more in their education.
-Future research will also help career counselors to develop effective interventions that focus on first-generation students’ academic success.
-The purpose of this study is to explore ways SCCT could be useful when working with first-generation college students.
+Career researchers indicated that using the social cognitive career theory (SCCT) model shows evidence that peers and siblings support and predict academic and career self-efficacy beliefs (Ali et al, 2005),) in a sample of ninth graders from low socioeconomic backgrounds.
+By examining the roles of self-efficacy and outcome expectations, career counselors and educators to develop effective interventions that focus on first-generation students’ academic success.

 Social Cognitive Career Theory